nathanemyers-dev/ai-computational-memory/white-paper/deployment-sequence.md

 **Purpose**

 The deployment sequence establishes the governed, supervised, and compliant path enterprises must follow to introduce computational memory into production environments.
-It defines the structured rollout required to ensure continuity is installed, activated, validated, and supervised under explicit governance controls and regulatory expectations.
+It defines the structured rollout required to ensure continuity is installed, activated, validated, and supervised under explicit governance controls.

 **Scope**